 - Transcripts: Request an official transcript from each university or college you have attended, including your current fall transcript.
 Official transcripts must be sent directly from the university, either via mail or through an e-transcript system.
 Transcripts sent by an applicant will not be accepted regardless of delivery method.

-- PRA: If you are a Permanent Resident Alien (PRA), you must send a copy of the front and back of your PRA card to the Krell Institute.
+- Permanent Resident Card: If you are a lawful permanent resident (LPR) of the United States, you must send a copy of the front and back of your Permanent Resident Card to the Krell Institute.

 - References: We recommend you use the link within our online system to notify references of your requests for letters.
 The system will send your references an email with a link to our online system, where they can submit their letters.
 Alternatively, you can download either a PDF or MS Word version of the reference form for their use.